DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Discrete Optimal Transport and Wasserstein discrepancy

-Contemporary research in discrete optimal transport primarily progresses along two paths.
-The first focuses on computational efficiency.
-Exact solutions via linear programming are often infeasible for large-scale problems due to their high computational complexity, typically $\mathcal{O}(n^3 \log n)$ where $n$ is the number of support points \citep{exact1}.
-This has motivated the development of faster, approximate methods, such as entropic regularization (leading to the Sinkhorn algorithm) with nearly quadratic complexity \citep{sink1} and sliced OT, which reduces the problem to one-dimensional computations and achieves near-linear complexity.
-The second path involves adapting the OT framework to address specific challenges across various domains, such as domain adaptation \citep{uot}, causal inference~\citep{wang2025kddcfrpro,wang2023nipsescfr}, generative modeling \citep{sb,chennewimp}, missing data imputation~\citep{wang2024taselsptd,wang2025tnnlspot}, graph comparison~\citep{gromov-graph}, policy optimization~\citep{fan2025adaptive,fan2025fine,fan2025online} and recommendation system~\citep{wang2025toiswbm}.
+The recent research primarily progresses along two paths.
+The first emphasizes computational efficiency.
+Exact solutions based on linear programming are often prohibitive for large-scale problems due to their $\mathcal{O}(n^3 \log n)$ complexity where $n$ denotes the number of support points~\citep{exact1}.
+This limitation has driven the development of approximate methods, including entropic regularization (yielding the Sinkhorn algorithm) with near-quadratic complexity~\citep{sink1}, and sliced optimal transport, which reduces the problem to one-dimensional projections and achieves near-linear complexity.
+The second path focuses on adapting the OT framework to domain-specific challenges, with applications spanning domain adaptation~\citep{uot,otda}, causal inference~\citep{wang2025kddcfrpro,wang2023nipsescfr}, missing data imputation~\citep{wang2025taselsptd,wang2026tnnlspoti}, graph comparison~\citep{gromov-graph}, recommender system~\citep{liu2023joint,liu2024learning}, and generative modeling~\citep{sb,chen2024newimp}.